 - Schools embrace the significant role they play in achieving regional prosperity.

 ROI developed the Ready Schools Initiative based largely upon the design thinking framework of the global design company IDEO and the coalition building processes from CivicLab.
 School districts within the 11-county region of Southwest Central Indiana served by ROI are welcome to apply.
-If selected, districts will receive funding and coaching through a one-year development process and will be eligible to pursue implementation funding through ROI at the end of the development grant period.
+If selected, districts will receive funding and coaching through a 10-month development process and will be eligible to pursue implementation funding through ROI at the end of the development grant period.

 Ready Schools Design Process: